Get access to everything we publish when you sign up for Outside+.

 The Village at Squaw Valley

-Located right at the base of the mountain, The Village at Squaw Valley is a resort-owned collection of hotel rooms, suites, and condos right by the Squaw Valley base of the resort.
+Located right at the base of the mountain, The Village at Palisades Tahoe is a resort-owned collection of hotel rooms, suites, and condos.
 With eight outdoor hot tubs scattered throughout the property, nearby restaurants and shopping, and easy ski access steps from the Aerial Tram, these accommodations are designed for skiers looking for a turnkey vacation experience.

 PlumpJack Squaw Valley Inn

-Nestled into the base of the Sierra Nevada Mountains, PlumpJack Squaw Valley Inn offers luxurious rooms walking distance from the lifts of Squaw Alpine.
+Nestled into the base of the Sierra Nevada Mountains, PlumpJack Inn offers luxurious rooms walking distance from the lifts of Palisades Tahoe.
 Built for the 1960 Winter Olympics, the inn offers a comfortable mountain escape with classic hotel rooms and spacious suites with incredible onsite dining, an outdoor pool, hot tubs, and valet ski storage.
-The ski-in/ski-out hotel is walking distance from the shops of the Village at Squaw Valley and is a great option for couples and families.
+The ski-in/ski-out hotel is walking distance from the shops of the Village at Palisades Tahoe and is a great option for couples and families.
 Some rooms are even dogs friendly.

 Squaw Valley Lodge